Polytoria/Docs/docs/classes/ScriptInstance/index.md

 # ScriptInstance
-Script that only runs on the server.
+A ScriptInstance is a script that only runs on the server.

 Inherited from [BaseScript](../BaseScript)